echille/E.-Chille-Open-Lab-Notebook/_posts/2020-10-08-M-capitata-functional-annotation-pipeline.md

 dim(blast)
 ```

-#### Add Unitprot results
+#### Step 2: Add Unitprot results

 Mapping with Uniprot was done multiple times to search their different libraries.
 Therefore, multiple output files from the Uniprot search will be compiled before adding to the final out file.

 First, load in the different files and see how many results were obtained from each.
 Additionally, make sure that they all contain the same columns and column names.
 ```{r}
 u1 <- read_tsv("0-BLAST-GO-KO/4-Uniprot/Mcap_uniprot1.tab", col_names = TRUE)
 u1 <- u1[,c(1,4:12)]